alecmagnet/alecmagnet/README.md

 #### About me:

-- 🧙‍ Ancient wizard
+- 🧙‍♂️ Ancient wizard
+- 📚 Former English professor
-- 🌆 Based in New York
+- 🌆 New Yorker
 - 🏳️‍🌈 Pronouns: they/them or he/him
-- ⚡ Fun fact: I recently drove to Philly to have lunch with one of my favorite writers, [Samuel R. Delany](https://ibb.co/mcJ90dQ")!
+- ⚡ Fun fact: Last year, I drove to Philly to have lunch with one of my favorite sci-fi/fantasy writers, [Samuel R. Delany](https://ibb.co/mcJ90dQ")!
 <!--
 **alecmagnet/alecmagnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.